Opel CEO says will keep investing

 GM has lost money in Europe in the past 12 years, including $747 million last year, and has said the losses could continue for another two years.

-"That is an important point going forward for all of us, to be announced later in the year," he said.
+The world's largest automaker, which has scrambled to cut costs in the region, has been unable to shed Opel's working-class image in Germany and move upmarket, where debilitating incentive wars are less common.

-So far, GM and Peugeot have said they aim to begin sharing mini and larger cars in the so-called B- and D-size categories.
+Stracke said on Thursday Opel's future pricing strategy would focus on affordability.

-He also said Opel would announce next month a cooperation with Gefco, the car delivery group of Peugeot.
+He also said Opel would announce next month a cooperation with the Gefco, the car delivery group of French automaker Peugeot Citroen (PEUP.PA), with whom GM is forming an alliance.

 (Reporting by Christiaan Hetzner; Writing by Edward Taylor and Maria Sheahan)